zzz0121/TV_FT/docs/tutorial_en.md

 1. Create a file.
 2. Name the configuration file `user_config.ini`.
-3. Paste the default configuration.
-(Advanced users can refer to the Tips below to enter only the configuration items they want to modify.
-Note that the `[Settings]` at the top of the configuration file must be retained.)
+3. Paste the default configuration. (when creating `user_config.ini`, you can only enter the configuration items you want to modify, no need to copy the entire `config.ini`.
+Note that the `[Settings]` at the top of the configuration file must be retained, otherwise the custom configuration below will not take effect)
 4. Modify the template and result file configuration:
     - source_file = config/user_demo.txt
     - final_file = output/user_result.txt